mendix/docs/content/developerportal/deploy/mobileapp.md

 {{% alert type="info" %}}

-Building in the cloud uses the Phonegap Build service from Adobe.
+Building in the cloud uses the PhoneGap Build service from Adobe.
 Unfortunately, Adobe no longer maintains this service.
-As a result, as of April 30th 2020, iOS apps built through the platform or via the Phonegap Build service are not being accepted on Apple's App Store.
+As a result, as of April 30th 2020, iOS apps built through the platform or using the PhoneGap Build service are not being accepted on Apple's App Store.

-If you wish to build your iOS app, continue with section [4.2 Doing It Yourself](/developerportal/deploy/mobileapp#doing-it-yourself) and [4.3 Building your iOS app localy](/developerportal/deploy/mobileapp##building-ios-locally), respectively.
+If you wish to build your iOS app, continue with section [Doing It Yourself](/developerportal/deploy/mobileapp#doing-it-yourself) and [Building Your iOS App Locally](/developerportal/deploy/mobileapp##building-ios-locally), respectively.

 {{% /alert %}}